The Ed Wynn Show

-The Ed Wynn Show was an American variety show originally broadcast from September 22, 1949 to July 4, 1950, on the CBS Television Network.
+The Ed Wynn Show is an American variety show originally broadcast from September 22, 1949 to July 4, 1950, on the CBS Television Network.
 Comedian and former vaudevillian Ed Wynn was the star of the program's 39 episodes, which were the first shows broadcast live from Hollywood, and transmitted via kinescope to New York.

-The show included the commercial television debuts of Groucho Marx, Dinah Shore, The Three Stooges, Hattie McDaniel, Buster Keaton, Leon Errol, Lucille Ball and Desi Arnaz.
+The show included the commercial television debuts of Robert Clary, Dinah Shore, The Three Stooges, Hattie McDaniel, Buster Keaton, Leon Errol, Lucille Ball and Desi Arnaz.

 Production

 The Ed Wynn Show premiered on September 22, 1949 on CBS.
 The series starred Ed Wynn (1886–1966), a well-established comedian of stage, vaudeville, film and radio.
 The series consisted of vaudeville-like skits and music performed by the days' popular artists.
 Speidel wrist watches was the show's original sponsor.
 Speidel was soon replaced as sponsor by Camel cigarettes.
 Under the sponsorship of Camel, the series was known as The Camel Comedy Caravan.

 The Ed Wynn Show achieved several "firsts" during its short run.
 It was the first television series to originate from Hollywood.
 The series was broadcast live from KTTV in Los Angeles and using the kinescope film process, the films were sent to New York and transmitted on the CBS Eastern and Midwestern stations a week later.
 The Ed Wynn Show was also one of the first television series to use the kinescope process in an effort to preserve episodes for later distribution.
 Sometimes after the live broadcast was finished, some re-takes were kinescoped and edited into the film to improve the east coast version.

 The series was known for its list of prominent guest stars every week.
-Some notable guest stars included Eddie "Rochester" Anderson, Frances Langford, The Charlivels, Eve Arden, Celeste Holm, Hattie McDaniel, Buddy Ebsen, Garry Moore, The Modernaires, Mitzi Green, Robert Clary, Gloria Swanson, William Frawley, Joe E. Brown, Charles Laughton, Vera Vague, Carmen Miranda, Cesar Romero, Peggy Lee, Groucho Marx, Buster Keaton, Dinah Shore, The Three Stooges, Lucille Ball and Desi Arnaz made their television debuts on The Ed Wynn Show.
+Some notable guest stars included Eddie "Rochester" Anderson, Frances Langford, The Charlivels, Eve Arden, Celeste Holm, Hattie McDaniel, Buddy Ebsen, Garry Moore, The Modernaires, Mitzi Green, Robert Clary, Gloria Swanson, William Frawley, Joe E. Brown, Charles Laughton, Vera Vague, Carmen Miranda, Cesar Romero, Peggy Lee, Buster Keaton, Dinah Shore, The Three Stooges, Lucille Ball and Desi Arnaz made their television debuts on The Ed Wynn Show.

 The series ran one season, ending on July 4, 1950.

-With the death of Robert Clary on November 16, 2022, there are no more surviving people that appeared on the show.
+The last surviving celebrity to appear on the show was Robert Clary, who died on November 16, 2022.
+His appearance on the program on January 28, 1950 was mentioned in various news articles upon his passing.